PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 Our overarching goal is to assess genes for differential expression.
 Statistical concepts are introduced into this process in order to provide a more explicit and rigorous basis for modeling variability and [hypothesis testing]({{ site.baseurl }}/primers/statistics/multiple_testing/#hypothesisTestingErrors/).
 Unlike microarrays which provide continuous measures of light intensity associated with labelled nucleic acids, deep sequencing produces discrete or 'digital' counts of mapped reads and are better described by a set of statistical models distinct from those continuous data that arise from microarrays.
 We focus our discussion on the statistical models and approaches relevant to differential expression testing.

-## <a href="#normalization" name="normalization">III.
-Normalization</a>
+## <a href="#rnaSequencing" name="rnaSequencing">III.
+RNA sequencing</a>

-### RNA-sequencing concepts

-We briefly review some RNA-seq terminology and concepts we will use in a detailed discussion of RNA data normalization procedures.
-Figure 1 shows a typical RNA sequencing run in which an mRNA sample is converted into a set of corresponding counts.
+We briefly review some RNA-seq concepts and terminology that will be helpful in a detailed discussion of data normalization.
+The TCGA ovarian cancer RNA-seq data was generated using an Illumina platform and so for that reason we gear technical portions of our discussion towards their technology.

 > *A detailed discussion of RNA-seq is beyond the scope of this section.
 We refer the reader to the [RNA-seqlopedia](http://rnaseq.uoregon.edu/), a rich web resource for all things RNA-sequencing related.*

+#### Terminology

 **Definition** A **sequencing library** is the collection of cDNA sequences flanked by sequencing adaptors generated from an RNA template.